aaronwork1205/Aaronwork1205/README.md

 - 🌱 I’m currently learning at Gatech CoC.

-- 💞️ I’m looking to collaborate on Research on Machine learning.
+- 💞️ I’m looking to collaborate on Research about Machine learning.

 - 📫 mailto: aaronwork1205@outlook.com